How to Get Ready for an Interview

 How to interview for a promotion

 The best thing to do is to prepare when interviewing for an internal promotion is to treat it like any other interview.
-In most cases, you will be up against others who are external, who are taking it seriously.
+In most cases, you will be up against other external candidates, who are taking it seriously.
 It is best if you prepared for the interview with the same diligence and thoroughness as any other interview.

 Promotion interview tips